QITI/pyDCAM/README.md

 ```

 ## Test
-Run the tests in the test folder:
+Run the tests in the tests folder:
 ```
-pytest -v test/
+pytest -v tests/
 ```